apptainer/singularity-userdocs/environment_and_metadata.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``-e`` or ``--environment`` flag shows the environment variables that are defined in the container image.
-These may show as being set from different files, depending on how the container was built.
+These may be set from one or more environment files, depending on how the container was built.

 .. code-block:: none